john-json/twinni6glass/README.md

 # twinni6glass
-Liquid Glass inspired Spicetify theme, based of of dribbblish
+Liquid Glass inspired Spicetify theme, based of dribbblish

 also used in the screenshot "no controls" by: (https://github.com/ohitstom/spicetify-extensions)